 Branches of Chemistry.
 Physical and chemical, intensive and extensive properties of matter.
 Classification of matter.
 Treatment of measurements in chemistry.
 Atomic composition.
 Atomic nucleus.
 Isotopes.
+The concept of bonding and its different types.
+Electronegativity and bond polarity.
 The chemical reaction.
-Stechiometric calculations.
+Stochiometric calculations.
 Limiting reagent and percent yield of chemical reactions.